Hasanth-kumar/CineBoard-AI/docs/scalability_cost_optimization.md

 This document outlines comprehensive scalability considerations and cost optimization strategies for the multilingual video generation platform.
 The design ensures the system can scale from MVP (100 users) to enterprise scale (1M+ users) while maintaining performance and controlling costs.

-**✨ RECENT ENHANCEMENT**: The **Single Responsibility Principle (SRP) refactoring** completed in December 2024 has significantly improved our scalability foundation by enabling independent scaling of microservices components.
+**✨ RECENT ENHANCEMENT**: The **Single Responsibility Principle (SRP) refactoring** completed for input-processing-service in September 2025 has significantly improved our scalability foundation by enabling independent scaling of microservices components.

-### ✅ CURRENT STATUS: SCALABILITY FOUNDATION COMPLETED (December 2024)
+### 🔄 CURRENT STATUS: SCALABILITY FOUNDATION IN PROGRESS (September 2025)
-- **SRP Architecture**: Successfully implemented enabling independent component scaling
+- **SRP Architecture**: Successfully implemented for input-processing-service enabling independent component scaling
 - **Input Processing Service**: Fully operational with modular, scalable design
-- **Database Layer**: PostgreSQL with optimized schema and proper Unicode support
+- **Database Layer**: Planned PostgreSQL with optimized schema and proper Unicode support
-- **Caching Layer**: Redis implementation with efficient data management
+- **Caching Layer**: Planned Redis implementation with efficient data management
-- **API Layer**: RESTful endpoints with proper validation and error handling
+- **API Layer**: Only input-processing RESTful endpoints with proper validation and error handling
-- **Containerization**: Complete Docker setup with health checks and monitoring
+- **Containerization**: Partial Docker setup with health checks and monitoring
-- **Production Readiness**: Scalability foundation validated and ready for Phase 2 scaling
+- **Production Readiness**: Scalability foundation planned for Phase 2 scaling

 ## 1. Scalability Architecture Overview